The Nature of Code

 - Extend one of the examples into 3D

 - Design a single creature (that you imagine living in a larger eco-system).

 - Develop a non keyboard/mouse way of interacting with an environments' forces (i.e. video tracking, sensors, etc.)

 - Use physics simulation to fabricate something -- a print, a sculpture, etc.

 Week 6 -- Mar 1/2 -- More Libraries, Steering Behaviors

 - A bit more on inheritance + interfaces

 - Assignment: Complete midterm project, post link to wiki and be prepared to present next week.
 Please note again this doesn't not need to be a fully realized project.
-You can use drawings, images, video, and text to describe your ideain addition to your first step implementation.
+In addition to whatever prototype implementation you preset, I encourage you to use drawings, images, video, and text to describe your idea

 - Self-Organization Craig Reynolds' Boids -- Alignment, Cohesion, Separation